contanpe/PSCI/Theory Paper.md

 This implies that the photon as a "particle" does not exist, and does not have a set rate of movement.
 It's tied to the variable negentropic constant: which defines simply, the threshold at wherein a set frequency turns a wave negentropic.

-If it's electromagnetic wave propagation what is being defined, then that by inference means that the "photon" can be defined as a transverse wave that occurs between a magnetic and an electric wave.
+If it's electromagnetic wave propagation what is being defined, then that by inference means that the "photon" can be defined as a transverse wave that occurs between a magnetic and an electric wave - not a particle, and not a limit.

+#### Planck Length

+√5/2 as previously stated, defines the Vesica Pisces diagonal in the unit square (see PSCF's Fig. 3), representing the first bifurcation of unity into polarized spacetime.
+It acts as the scaling factor for novelty flux (r⁻¹ ln φ) in the plenum, governing energy crystallization during observation.

+When multiplied by τ, it approximates the Planck length:

+    ℓₚ ≈ √5/2 · τ · c ~ 10⁻³⁵ m

+where c is the speed of light.

 #### Units and Constants